aws-deepracer/aws-deepracer-follow-the-leader-sample-project/README.md

 ## Launch files

-The `ftl_launcher.py` included in this package is the main launcher file that launches all the required nodes for the FTL sample project.
+The `ftl_launcher.py`, included in this package, is the main launcher file that launches all the required nodes for the FTL sample project.
 This launcher file also includes the nodes from the AWS DeepRacer core application.

         from launch import LaunchDescription
         from launch_ros.actions import Node